-EEP and its partially-owned subsidiary, Midcoast Energy Partners, L.P.
-(MEP), are constructing a cryogenic natural gas processing plant near Beckville (the Beckville Plant) in Panola County, Texas.
-The Beckville Plant will offer incremental processing capacity for existing and future customers in the 10-county Cotton Valley shale region, where the East Texas system is located.
-The Beckville Plant has a planned natural gas processing capability of 150 mmcf/d and is also expected to produce 8,500 bpd of NGL.
-The Beckville Plant is now expected to be placed into service in the second quarter of 2015 at an estimated cost of approximately US\$0.2 billion.
-Expenditures incurred to date are approximately US\$0.1 billion.
+EEP and its partially-owned subsidiary, MEP, have constructed a cryogenic natural gas processing plant near Beckville (the Beckville Plant) in Panola County, Texas.
+The Beckville Plant offers incremental processing capacity for existing and future customers in the 10-county Cotton Valley shale region, where the East Texas system is located.
+The Beckville Plant has a natural gas processing capability of 150 mmcf/d and is expected to produce 8,500 bpd of NGL.
+The Beckville Plant was placed into service in May 2015 at a cost of approximately US\$0.2 billion.